David-YY-Berger/RefactoringAssistant/README.md

 ### 3. Discrepancy Tracker
 - **Input:** A group of tests (by excel file)
-- **Output:** (find ng/non ng tests acc to excel file's column 'result' (=passed/passed with no code change)
-  - Outputs all tests marked as 'passed' with no discrepancies in a text file
+- **Output:** For all tests marked as 'passed', saves each discrepancy between the ng and non ng test file (every month)
-  - Outputs all tests marked as 'passed with no code change' but contain discrepancies in another test file
+  - Outputs (.txt) new discrepancies discovered in test files, organized by section, and by function in test file
-  - Shows Discrepancies (old and new) between the tests, many text files organized by section
-  - (Optional) Overwrites the new 'ng' test files with the content of the regular files, if 'passed without code change'
+  - Outputs (.txt) all tests with path or name inconsistent with our coding scheme
 <br />
 <br />
 <br />